Blueforcer/Quest_Updater/README.md

 # Quest_Updater
-This is a automatic firmware installer for Oculus Quest (Windows only) You can use this to Updating or Downgrading
+This is a automatic firmware installer for Oculus Quest (Windows only, scroll down for other platforms)

 **This is not officially supported by Oculus and should only be done by advanced users.
 This could potentially cause issues.**